sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

 there is a simple method for doing this: we only need to check the maximum and minimum points of the caller functions and check the arguments to the callee.
+Note that we also assume that function arguments are drawn from a grammar of "simple" arithmetic expressions consisting only of `+`, `-`, `*`, `/`, variables and constants.

 In the example above, the extent of `f` is defined by the box bounded by `(1,1)` and `(512, 512)`.